 Day 2 First the students to write out a script for presenting their self-portraits.
 As they are writing I will circulate and provide feedback.
 Next, the students will present their self-portrait to classmates using inside/outside circles.
 Finally the students will compare self-portraits with a partner and complete a Venn diagram with details they discuss.

 French 3 In this class the students will be introducing themselves to the class by presenting 10 things about themselves.

-Day 1 The students will work in small groups to read this blog and complete this comprehension guide.
+Day 1 The students will work in small groups to read this blog (Edit 7/27/2019: While this blog is no longer available, a Google search of “Tag: Ma vie en 20 questions will yield many similar blogs that could be used for this activity.) and complete this comprehension guide.
 Then they will answer the same questions in the space provided.
 Finally, they will circulate among their classmates, asking questions in order to find a classmate who has the same answer for each question.

 Day 2 The students will listen to this video and fill in this comprehension guide.
 I’ll then play the video and facilitate a class discussion by discussing what Benji says and asking personalized questions based on his information.
 Lastly, the students will write a script for their own “10 Things” presentation which will be submitted for feedback before being recorded.

 French 4/5 In this class the students will be introducing themselves by preparing a presentation on 12 things they have done.

 Day 1 The students will listen to this video and fill in this comprehension guide.
 I’ll then play the video and discuss it so that students have feedback on their comprehension.
 (7/28/19: This document has a hastily typed up partial key for the activity.)